Kalju Komissarov

 Kalju Komissarov (8 March 1946 Võru – 6 March 2017) was an Estonian actor, theatre and film director, and theatre pedagogue.

-In 1968 he graduated from Tallinn State Conservatory.
-1968-1974 he worked as a film director at Tallinnfilm.
-1974-1986 he was the principal stage manager at Noorsooteater, and 1986-1988 at Ugala Theatre.
-1986-1995 he was the head of Estonian Music and Theatre Academy's Higher Theatre School (Eesti Muusikaakadeemia Kõrgem Lavakunstikool).
+In 1968, he graduated from Tallinn State Conservatory.
+From 1968-1974, he worked as a film director at Tallinnfilm.
+From 1974-1986, he was the principal stage manager at Noorsooteater, and from 1986-1988, at Ugala Theatre.
+From 1986-1995, he was the head of the Estonian Music and Theatre Academy's Higher Theatre School (Eesti Muusikaakadeemia Kõrgem Lavakunstikool).

-In 2006 he was awarded with Order of the White Star, III class.
+In 2006, he was awarded with Order of the White Star, III class.

-Komissarov was married to actress and former Tallinn State Conservatory classmate Helle-Reet Helenurm from 1967 until 1971.
+Komissarov was married to actress and former Tallinn State Conservatory classmate Helle-Reet Helenurm from 1967 to 1971.